 Maybe it is true.
 Maybe this is a holy place.
 Where else on earth do so many religions join together as one for a festive and spiritual journey?

-We awoke feeling refreshed and ready to go before snapping a quick shot of the mountain lit up with pilgrims.
+We awoke feeling refreshed and ready to go before snapping a quick shot of the mountain lit up with pilgrims already climbing.

 This trek is like nothing we have ever climbed before.